 Thanks to local expertise that few can match, Insight brings the secrets of Italy together to create a truly remarkable experience with our Ultimate Italy itinerary.

-To truly experience Italy, be sure to go to the incredible Sistine Chapel on a private after-hours tour, the glorious Vatican Museums, the iconic Leaning Tower of Pisa, the famous St. Peter’s Basilica, and the largest amphitheatre ever built – the Colosseum - while venturing in Rome.
+To truly experience Italy, be sure to go to the incredible Sistine Chapel on a private after-hours visit, the glorious Vatican Museums, the iconic Leaning Tower of Pisa, the famous St. Peter’s Basilica, and the largest amphitheatre ever built – the Colosseum - while venturing in Rome.
 See for yourself how the unfortunate town of Pompeii came to be frozen in time following the almighty volcanic eruption of Mount Vesuvius in the first century.
 Venturing in Florence has to include admiring Michelangelo’s Statue of David, among other impressive art collections within the Accademia Gallery.
 In Venice, the majestic Doge’s Palace, Saint Mark’s Basilica, the Bridge of Sighs, and a gondola ride on the romantic canals are an absolute must.
-On Luxury Gold’s ‘Ultimate Italy’ 13-day tour, experiencing all of these major landmarks is a given.
+On Luxury Gold’s ‘Ultimate Italy’ 13-day trip, experiencing all of these major landmarks is a given.
 You’ll get to do all this in true VIP style with exclusive, private access and no waiting in line as you visit the best that Rome, the Isle of Capri, Florence, Tuscany and Venice have to offer - perfetto!

 Do you know your bucantini from your cannelloni?
 Italy does pasta like nowhere else; hundreds of different kinds exist and when you add to that the multitude of options for accompanying rich sauces, sampling the ultimate pasta dish becomes quite the adventure.
 Together with pizza, these noteworthy Italian staples are not the end of the story.
 In Venice, you might be surprised to learn that rice, rather than pasta, will typically be served alongside delicious fish dishes.
 The antipasto (the traditional first course before a main meal) takes many guises, usually in the form of cured or pickled meats, olives, a variety of vegetables, or an assortment of cheeses.
 And when it comes to desserts, Italian treats like gelato, tiramisu, biscotti, tartufo (an ice-cream based dessert, usually with a syrup or frozen fruit centre) and zeppole (deep-fried dough balls) are a must for anyone with a sweet tooth.